-The El Cortez partnered with The Korte Company and Design Cell Architecture to facilitate the 95,865 square foot renovation project which included the remodel of 200 guest rooms and suites, corridors on 14 separate floors, as well as the executive hallway and bathroom.
+The El Cortez partnered with The Korte Company and Design Cell Architecture to facilitate the 95,865-square-foot renovation project which included the remodel of 200 guest rooms and suites, corridors on 14 separate floors, as well as the executive hallway and bathroom.

-During the comprehensive, multi-phase renovation, a detailed plan was initiated to ensure the El Cortez remained fully operational with minimal disruptions for its guests and staff.
+During the comprehensive, multiphase renovation, a detailed plan was initiated to ensure the El Cortez remained fully operational with minimal disruptions for its guests and staff.
 Selective demolition throughout the rooms and corridors included the removal of plumbing fixtures, doors, carpet, crown molding and interior non-structural walls as well as limited areas of ceiling.

-Improvements included the installation of new casings, entry doors, fixtures, showers, decorative tilework and lighting fixtures.
+Improvements included the installation of new casings, entry doors, fixtures, showers, decorative tile and lighting fixtures.
 Flooring updates included new carpet, ceramic tile and wood planking.
 Updated bathroom vanities were installed in addition to new restroom and shower walls.
 The deteriorated waste stack piping was removed and replaced on the 14 remodeled floors as well as the interior main waste line.
 The affected water control fittings were also replaced.